 This Master’s track at the University of Twente distinguishes itself from other process technology tracks, as it is closely connected to materials science and chemistry.
 Research topics we focus on within the field of process technology include membrane technology, process intensification, soft-matter, photocatalysis, electrochemistry and chemical separations.
 This is also reflected in the curriculum.
 Are you curious about the Chemical & Process Engineering track?
 Mariangela will show you a day in her life as a CPE student.

-This specialisation is part of the Master's in Chemical Engineering.
+This specialisation is part of the Master's in Chemical Science & Engineering.

 In this specialisation you will learn to integrate knowledge of thermodynamics, transport phenomena, catalysis, chemical reactor engineering, separation technology, plant and process design and simulation, control, economics, safety and sustainability.
 You will examine a range of research themes in the field of bio-refinery, CO2 removal, waste stream treatment, (new) processes based on sustainable raw materials and process improvement.
 For this it is necessary to develop new catalysts, multiphase and other novel reactors, (reactive) separation processes, and design and simulate these processes.